-230 RESULTS
+RESULTS

-Of the 7,401 respondents in the 24 HWISE sites where the injury question had been asked, 6,291 (85.0%) reported on personal experiences with water-fetching injuries, and thus comprised the analytic sample for our first objective.
+Of the 7401 respondents in the 24 HWISE sites where the injury question had been asked, 6291 (85.0%) reported on personal experiences with water-fetching injuries, and thus comprised the analytic sample for our first objective.

-- Nearly three-fourths of respondents were female (72.3%), and the mean age was 37.6 years (SD 13.5) - 235 (Table 1).
-Forty-three percent of respondents lived in rural settings and 18.4% reported using on-premise - drinking water sources.
-The mean water insecurity score was 7.2 (SD 7.7), indicating a relatively low level - 237 of water insecurity across the sample.
-Respondents reported spending a median of 1.5 hours (IQR 7.0) - 238 per week collecting water.
-Half of the respondents said they bore the primary responsibility of making - sure there was enough water in the house. - 240 The prevalence of any reported injury was 13.4% (n=845).
-A total of 879 injuries were reported, as 30 - 241 individuals each reported two injuries, and two individuals each reported three injuries.
-Sites with the - greatest proportion of respondents reporting injuries included Gressier, Haiti (38.4%); Kisumu, Kenya - 243 (31.9%); Chiquimula, Guatemala (29.1%); Punjab, Pakistan (29.1%); and Accra, Ghana (23.8%) (Table - 1).
-The mean age of respondents reporting water-fetching injuries was 37.7 years (SD 13.7). - Of the injuries for which "type" was specified (n=185), fractures or dislocations (29.2%), pain (22.2%), and lacerations (20.0%) were the most common (Figure 1a).
-Most injury types were of an unspecified nature (65.4%) or missing (13.5%), even when other details were provided, e.g., "Hit my foot and hurt my hand - 248 while carrying the water" (Gressier, 24 year-old female). - 249 Where the "mechanism" of injuries was specified (n=554), falls were the most common (76.4%) (Figure - 250 1b).
-People described slipping or tumbling while queuing or carrying water, as well as falling into wells or - bodies of water.
-For example, in Malawi, a respondent "was running to be first in line and fell in the - 252 process" (Lilongwe, 22 year-old female), and in Ghana, someone reported that they "broke [their] leg due - to falling on hilly rocks [and] slipped" (Accra, 37 year-old female).
-Traffic accidents, which included - vehicular accidents, bicycle accidents, or those incurred while riding an animal during water-fetching, - contributed to 8.7% of specified injury mechanisms, with nearly all in Punjab, Pakistan (n=17), Kahemba, - 256 Democratic Republic of Congo (DRC) (n=13), and Kisumu, Kenya (n=8) (Figure 1b).
-Physical - 257 confrontation led to 6.9% of all specified injury mechanisms (Figure 1b).
-Typical confrontations included - 258 quarrelling or fighting with neighbors or while waiting in the queue for water: "One time when the
+Nearly three-fourths of respondents were female (72.3%), and the mean age was 37.6 years (SD 13.5) (table 1).
+Forty-three per cent of respondents lived in rural settings and 18.4% reported using on-premise drinking water sources.
+The mean water insecurity score was 7.2 (SD 7.7), indicating a relatively low level of water insecurity across the sample.
+Respondents reported spending a median of 1.5 hours (IQR 7.0) per week collecting water.
+Half of the respondents said they bore the primary responsibility of making sure there was enough water in the house.

-- standpipe wasn't working, I went to the well instead and people fought and beat me" (Kampala, 39 year- - 260 old female).
-There were also intimations of sexual assault: "The caretaker of the pre-paid meter wanted to - fall in love with me, but I told him that I am married and have children which led him to hate me and he - has hit me before" (Kampala, 46 year-old female).
-Injuries occurring from carrying water containers or - 263 collecting water from wells accounted for 6.5% of specified injury mechanisms and were reported in more - than half of all sites. - 265 "Bodily location" was specified for 211 reported injuries.
-Nearly two-thirds of these were injuries to the266 lower limbs (61.1%) (Figure 1c). - 267 Information on "physical context" was available for 85 (9.7%) injuries (Figure 1d).
-Of the specified - contexts, 69.4% occurred due to dangerous terrain (e.g. falling into bushes, stepping on nails), 23.5% due - to poor roads, and 7.1% due to weather, e.g. heat or rain. - 270 In bivariate analyses, there were several significant gender differences in characteristics of injuries.
-Men - were significantly more likely than women to report fatigue (8.3% vs 2.0%) (Figure 2a) and traffic - accidents (14.8% vs. 3.5%) (Figure 2b).
-Women were nearly twice as likely to fall as men (61.4% vs. - 273 33.7%) (Figure 2b).
-Men were also significantly more likely than women to report injuries from physical - 274 confrontation (10.7% vs. 3.5%) (Figure 2b).
+The prevalence of any reported injury was 13.4% (n=845).
+A total of 879 injuries were reported, as 30 individuals each reported two injuries, and two individuals each reported three injuries.
+Sites with the greatest proportion of respondents reporting injuries included Gressier, Haiti (38.4%); Kisumu, Kenya (31.9%); Chiquimula, Guatemala (29.1%); Punjab, Pakistan (29.1%) and Accra, Ghana (23.8%) (table 1).
+The mean age of respondents reporting water-fetching injuries was 37.7 years (SD 13.7).

+Of the injuries for which "type" was specified (n=185), fractures or dislocations (29.2%), pain (22.2%) and lacerations (20.0%) were the most common (figure 1A).
+Most injury types were of an unspecified nature (65.4%) or missing (13.5%), even when other details were provided, for example, 'Hit my foot and hurt my hand while carrying the water' (Gressier, a 24-year-old woman).

+Where the "mechanism" of injuries was specified (n=554), falls were the most common (76.4%) (figure 1B).
+People described slipping or tumbling while queuing or carrying water, as well as falling into wells or bodies of water.
+For example, in Malawi, a respondent 'was running to be first in line and fell in the process' (Lilongwe, a 22-year-old woman), and in Ghana, someone reported